hyde65/casting-agency/README.md

     ],
     "success": true
 }
 ```

 #### POST '/actors'
-- Create an actor through json request.
+- Create an actor through json request and bearer token for authentication.
 - Request Arguments:
     - Header authorization bearer token.
-    - JSON Request
+    - JSON Request.
+If you add None valuesto name or gender, you will raise a 400 error
-        - name: The name of the actor
+        - name: (string) The name of the actor.
-        - gender: The gender of the actor
+        - gender: (string) The gender of the actor.
-        - movies: The id of the movies where acted the actor, This movies must exist, otherwise you will raise an 422 error.
+        - movies: (array) The id of the movies where acted the actor, This movies must exist, otherwise you will raise an 422 error.

 Example:

 POST 'localhost:5000/movies'
 headers
 ```JSON